 The mission of the Konchok Foundation is to help meet the spiritual, cultural, educational and humanitarian needs of the Tibetan people in Surmang and elsewhere in eastern Tibet.

 The Konchok Foundation provides financial and other resources for nourishing the rich dharmic and secular culture of Surmang, especially rebuilding the Surmang Shedra, or monastic college, and operating a Children’s Education Program.
-We also provide some financial support to the Trungpa XII Rinpoche, the current abbot of Surmang, and a number of monks who are undertaking extended group meditation retreats in the area, and to the nuns at Wenchen Nunnery, operated by Karme Senge Rinpoche, the nephew of Chögyam Trungpa Rinpoche.
+We also provide some financial support to the Twelfth Trungpa, Chökyi Senge Rinpoche, the current abbot of Surmang, and a number of monks who are undertaking extended group meditation retreats in the area, and to the nuns at Wenchen Nunnery, operated by Karme Senge Rinpoche, the nephew of the Eleventh Trungpa, Chögyam Trungpa Rinpoche.

 The Surmang region and monasteries in eastern Tibet have, for many centuries, been the home of the Trungpa tulkus and a major place of practice for Tibetan Buddhism.
-When the Communist Party of China took control of Tibet, the Chögyam Trungpa Rinpoche escaped from his spiritual home at Surmang in the late 1950s into exile in India and later to the West.
-The practice of Buddhism was forbidden for many years and the Surmang monasteries and the original shedra were razed to the ground during the Cultural Revolution.
+In the late 1950s, Chögyam Trungpa Rinpoche left his spiritual home at Surmang and escaped into exile in India and later to the West.
+The practice of Buddhism was forbidden for many years and the Surmang monasteries and the original shedra were destroyed during the Cultural Revolution.

 Chögyam Trungpa Rinpoche became one of the first and most influential teachers of Tibetan Buddhism in the West, founding the Shambhala network of contemplative centers.
 Sakyong Mipham Rinpoche, successor to his father as the head of the international Shambhala community, has now accepted major responsibility for rebuilding the Surmang Shedra, working closely with the people of Surmang.
 Crucial elements of his vision for monastic and lay education are the Surmang Shedra and Children’s Education Project.